Vinge1718/yolo/README.md

   `docker compose up`

 ### Method 2
-- NOTE: This method requires cloning of this repository
+- NOTE: This method requires cloning of this entire repository

 - Clone this repository to your local machine